 The surf beaches in Bude and Newquay are quieter but the waves continue to be as good as they are in the summer.
 The autumn storms make clifftop walks invigorating.
 Waves crash up the steep cliff faces and break over the harbour walls, a stunning and imposing force of nature.
 Inland, the small villages start to have a more cosy feel with pubs welcoming visitors with open fires.

-As with other places the tourist spots are less visited.
+As with other places, the tourist spots are less busy in Autumn.
 In autumn, Tintagel Castle, Geevor Tin Mine and Lands End are often a more pleasant experience where you can take your time to explore.

 READ MORE: How to Spend 4 Days in St Agnes and the North Coast of Cornwall